mpavy/Mpavy_KChertier_Unbyte/README.md

 Mutation testing was interesting as it allowed us to rewrite our code in a better way, by simplifying some parts that had failed to kill mutants.
 Thanks to mutation results, we also wrote a more complete unit test suite.

+The last PIT report is in this repository : PIt_report.html.

 #### Process
 - After every build, if the build has failed, an email is send to the person who has pushed on the repository.